rbnbrnll/robins-public/README.md

 Projects
 ## ProjectMachineLearning.zip
 Contains code used to investigate data using machine learning skills and an algorithm to identify Enron Employees who may have committed fraud based on Enron financial and email data.
-## montreal.pdf
+## montreal.pdf & DataWranglingSubmission.zip
-This is a report on a data wrangling project involving Montreal data from OpenStreetMap.
+The pdf is a report on a data wrangling project involving Montreal data from OpenStreetMap.
 It includes SQL code snippets and discusses how the data was cleaned using python.
+The zip file contains the several python files used for analysis and cleaning the data.

 ## prosperAnalysis.pdf
 This uses R to explore the Prosper data set and create graphs to help indicate which factors besides Prosper Rating may indicate whether or not a person will default on a loan or miss payments.
 For better rendering download prosperAnalysis.html